Skip to main content

 • More Articles You Might Enjoy

-We selected six gas grills, nine charcoal models, and three pellet grills and subjected each one to a grueling series of tests before coming to the conclusion that the Weber Q-1200 (available at Amazon for $259.00) is the best portable grill you can buy.
-It’s compact, powerful for its size, easy to use and clean, and can be fuelled by a lightweight fuel canister.
+We selected six gas grills, nine charcoal models, and three pellet grills.
+We subject each one to a grueling series of tests before coming to the conclusion that the Weber Q-1200 (available at Amazon for $259.00) is the best portable grill you can buy.
+It’s compact, powerful for its size, and easy to use and clean.

 That said, if you think that lugging around a heavy bag of briquettes and the mess that comes with cooking over charcoal is a small price to pay for smoky, delicious flavor, the Weber Jumbo Joe (Available at Amazon) is our best portable charcoal grill.
 It cooks just as well as its full-sized counterpart.